ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 This section will detail the two additional collision resistance approaches that have been observed by multi-node UUID implementations in distributed environments.

-It should be noted that although this section details two methods for the sake of completeness;
-implementations should utilize the pseudo-random Node ID option if additional collision resistance for distributed UUID generation is a requirement.
+It should be noted that, although this section details two methods for the sake of completeness, implementations should utilize the pseudo-random Node ID option if additional collision resistance for distributed UUID generation is a requirement.
 Likewise, utilization of either method is not required for implementing UUID generation in distributed environments.